mosra/m.css/doc/plugins/sphinx.rst

         :param value:               Corresponding value
         :param overwrite_existing:  Overwrite existing value if already present in the container
+        :raise ValueError:  If the key type is not hashable
         :return:                    The inserted tuple or the existing key/value pair in case :p:`overwrite_existing` is not set